Generate metadata

 Not all the NFTs are randomly generated PFP, some of them are hand-drawn, or AI generated and doesn't require using art generator.
 If you already have art but don't have metadata, you can follow the steps here.

-If you are not sure what metadata is and how it works, read our blog post to learn more about metadata.
+If you are not sure what metadata is and how it works, read .

 To get started on generating metadata, go to Upload the layer page and select "I already generated my art myself or using a different service" option at the bottom.